 On the Saturday of GOTV weekend, my toddler and I drove 90 min to the Manteca canvassing HQ at the Josh Harder for Congress campaign in CA-10.
 We arrived at 11:40, raring to get out and talk to some voters.
-But we spent nearly an hour — a third of a canvassing shift — waiting in line or straining to hear a mass group training taking place over an inadequate sound system with no visual aids.
+But instead we spent nearly an hour — a third of a canvassing shift — waiting in line or straining to hear a mass group training taking place over an inadequate sound system with no visual aids.

 From texting apps to event creation forms, the left’s UX design is cringe-worthy.
 Bad design means fewer, less effective volunteers, which means losing winnable races.

 The fundamental story of Tuesday’s election — and the story of the last 2 years — was progressive grassroots mobilization.
 That energy is being channeled through technology.
 Millions of volunteers used tools like canvassing apps, texting apps, phone call apps, event creation apps, and more, to organize and engage in voter contact.
 Many of them were contacting voters for the first time ever.